 Meetings, Observing Sessions and much more...

 Highlands Astronomical Society is where amateur astonomers and others with an interest in astronomy share their interest in the stars and planets, and all else related.
-There is something for everyone, from talks to observation sessions, suitable from absolute beginners to the more advanced obsever.
+There is something for everyone, from talks to Observation Sessions, suitable from absolute beginners to the more advanced observer.
 Most of our activities take place in and around Culloden, where we meet every month and where we have our own Observatory.

 There are Public Evening Viewing Sessions on two Fridays each month throughout the Winter and there are also Solar Saturdays from April to early September.
 Please be sure to visit the Observatory Page before joining us - it will help you to get the most out of your Observatory Visit!

 See column to the right for information about our next Observing Sessions.
 Click here for more information.